TL;DR

 California state job postings typically specify:

-- 12-point Arial font (the most common default)
+- 12-point Arial font (the most common, though 12-point Times New Roman is also frequently used)

 - Single-spaced text within each response

-- Your name and the position title at the top
+- Your name and the job control number (JC-####) at the top of each page

 How to write strong SOQ responses